ansient0/lwotc/README.md

 * Mark target is now a free action

 #### Sectoids
-* Reworked mind spin: Is now a free action, Cannot mind control by default, but will always mind control targets that are disoriented, stunned, or panicked
+* Reworked Mind Spin: Is now a free action, Cannot mind control by default, but will always mind control targets that are disoriented, stunned, or panicked
-* Reduced psi offense by a lot so mindspin can now fail sometimes
+* Reduced Psi Offense by a lot so mindspin can now fail sometimes

 #### Drones
 * Repair is now a free action
 * Stunner to 3 actions from 4

 #### Stun lancers
-* Stun lance is no longer a dash attack, deals a lot more damage, and will now always stun for 1 action (instead of a random effect including unconscious)
+* Stun Lance is no longer a dash attack, deals a lot more damage, and will now always stun for 1 action (instead of a random effect including unconscious)
 * Gains Whirlwind
-* Gains flashbangs
+* Gains Flashbangs

 #### Priests
-* No longer have mind control by default
+* No longer have Mind Control by default

 #### Sidewinders
 * Have Hit and Slither by default

 #### Mutons
-* Gains Will to survive
+* Gains Will to Survive

 #### Mecs
-* Gains damage control by default
+* Gains Damage Control by default

 #### Spectres
 * Shadowbind is no longer a dash move

 #### Codex
-* Gains evasive
+* Gains Evasive

 #### Andromedons
 * Primary Weapon now has short range
-* Acid blob cooldown to 1, but it has severely reduced radius and can now scatter
+* Acid Blob cooldown to 1, but it has severely reduced radius and can now scatter

 #### Sectopods
 * Significantly less initial armor and HP
-* Gains Protective servos - gain stackable 2 armor for each damage you take this turn
+* Gains Protective Servos - gain stackable 2 armor for each damage you take this turn
 * It can wrath cannon only as a last action, and will always wrath cannon as a last action
-* Wrath cannon cooldown to 1, and damage to 20
+* Wrath Cannon cooldown to 1, and damage to 20

 #### Gatekeeper
 * Significantly Less initial armor and HP